silzen-ent/Phase-1-Lectures/04_Communicating_with_the_Server/Readme.md

     - Chain a .then onto the fetch resource that takes a callback.
     - The callback should render the store on the DOM
     - Add a .catch to handle a failed promise
-- Bonus
-    - Create a fetch request that fetches all stores
-    - Create a ul with a class name of store-menu.
-    - Create a li for each store that's appended to the ul.
-The li's text content should be the store name, and it should have an id with the store's id.
-    - Add an eventListener for click to each li.
-    - The listener should change the header and footer to the information to match the store that was selected.
-You can do this without an additional fetch, but if you'd like to demo fetch again, make a fetch call for the specific store information.